You are currently viewing Substitute for Juniper Berries

 4. Lingonberry juice/tea

-Lingonberry juice is not that common, but it is used in the Scandinavian countries as a common drink.
-However much they are not close supplements; they can be used in place of juniper berries beverage.
+Lingonberry juice is not that common but is used in Scandinavian countries as a common drink.
+However, they are not close supplements; they can be used instead of juniper berries beverages.

-Lingonberry can also be used to make tea flavors that are used as beverages.
+Lingonberry can also be used to make tea flavors used as beverages.
 And just like juniper berries, they are used to heal body infections, especially in the urinary tract.

 5. Apple cider/tea

 Cranberry tea and juice have different methods of making them.
-But, they are used for similar purposes.
-By extension, juniper berries help in healing infections that are related to the urinary tract.
+But they are used for similar purposes.
+By extension, juniper berries help heal infections related to the urinary tract.

 The bottom line

-The Juniper plant has many benefits, both healing and domestic such as food preservation.
+The Juniper plant has many healing and domestic benefits, such as food preservation.
 However, when the focus is turned on the berries, the benefits of the berries are limited to beverages, spices, and essential oil.